skerkour/kerkour.com/content/blog/bloom-whats-next.md

 Bloom is <a href="https://en.wikipedia.org/wiki/Gratis_versus_libre" target="_blank" rel="noopener">free as in speech, not as in beer</a>.
 As a reminder, here is the <a href="/blog/bloom-a-free-and-open-source-google/#in-summary" target="_blank" rel="noopener">business plan</a>.

-In parallel, we released Bloom's code because we sincerly think that open software/data/science... is an industrial revolution enabling global scale collaboration and thus we expect community to contribute (wether it be code, bug reports, features suggestions...).
+In parallel, we released Bloom's code because we sincerely think that open software/data/science... is an industrial revolution enabling global scale collaboration and thus we expect community to contribute (whether it's code, bug reports, features suggestions...).

 Coming from <a href="https://www.42.fr/" target="_blank" rel="noopener">42</a> and <a href="https://www.edhec.edu/en" target="_blank" rel="noopener">EDHEC</a>, we are relatively well connected and if we need to raise capital to accelerate the pursuit of <a href="/blog/bloom-a-free-and-open-source-google/#mission" target="_blank" rel="noopener">our mission</a>,
 we will.

-Also we love <a href="http://www.paulgraham.com/ramenprofitable.html" target="_blank" rel="noopener">ramen</a> 😉.
+Also, we love <a href="http://www.paulgraham.com/ramenprofitable.html" target="_blank" rel="noopener">ramen</a> 😉.

 ## What will you do if other companies use your work to hijack some of your revenues?